Paris 2025

 Laboratoire de Conception, Fabrication Commande

-Arts et Métier Paris Tech, Centrede Metz
+Arts et Métier Paris Tech

 Metz, France

 Ali Siadat is Professor at Laboratoire de Conception, Fabrication Commande, Arts et Métier Paris Tech, Centrede Metz in Metz, France.
 His current research interests include: computer aided manufacturing, modeling andoptimization of manufacturing processes, decision making in manufacturing, inspection planning and operationsresearch applications.
-He has published numerous papers and book chapters in the aforementioned fields.

 Dr. Roel Leus